Henry Lawrence (Indian Army officer): Educational institutions

 Lawrence established institutions for the education of the children of British soldiers, known as the Lawrence Military Asylums, at four places in British India.
 Three of these institutions survive today as the prestigious Lawrence School, Sanawar (HP, India), Lawrence School, Lovedale (TN, India) and Lawrence College, Ghora Gali (Murree, Pakistan): the fourth, which does not survive, was at Mount Abu, in present-day Rajasthan.

 Following the Disruption of 1843, along with Sir James Outram, Lawrence supported Reverend Alexander Duff in establishing the Free Church Institution in Calcutta, as a rival institution to the General Assembly's Institution, which had been founded by Duff in 1830.
 These two institutions would later be merged to form the Scottish Churches College, known since 1929 (when the Church of Scotland was unified) as Scottish Church College.

 Family life

 Lawrence married Honoria Marshall at St. John's Church, Calcutta, on 21 August 1837.
-They had four children, Honoria, Alexander, Letitia and Henry.
+They had four children.
 In 1858, his eldest son Alexander was created 1st Baronet Lawrence, of Lucknow, in consideration of his father's services.